danielps/weather_data/README.md

 }
 ```

-The file with the list of weather stations available from each site should include the next information:
+The **file with the list of weather stations** available from each site should include the following information:

 - station_name,station_id

-The information is saved in the following format (one file per weather station):
+The **information is saved** in the following format (one file per weather station):

 * [0]  ID_Estacio,
 * [1]  Time_stamp [YYYYMMDDhhmmss],